PierreHunout/convert-to-webp-lite/README.md

 - New images uploaded to the media library will be automatically converted to WebP.
 - To convert existing images, go to the plugin settings page and use the bulk conversion tool.
-- The original images are preserved for compatibility.
+- The original images are preserved for compatibility purpose

 ## Requirements